Double-ended queues and joint moments of left-right canonical operators on full Fock space: Abstract

 \section{Abstract}

-We study joint moments of a $(2d)$-tuple $A_1, \ldots , A_d$, $B_1, \ldots , B_d$ of canonical operators on the full Fock space over $\bC^d$, where $A_1, \ldots , A_d$ act on the left and $B_1, \ldots , B_d$ act on the right.
-The joint action of the $A_i$'s and $B_i$'s can be described in terms of the concept of a double-ended queue.
-The description which results for joint moments of the $(2d)$-tuple suggests that, for a general noncommutative probability space $( \cA , \varphi )$, one should consider a certain family of ``$( \ell , r )$-cumulant functionals'', which enlarges the family of free cumulant functionals of $( \cA , \varphi )$.
-The main result of the paper can then be phrased by saying that one has a simple formula for certain joint $( \ell , r )$-cumulants of $A_1, \ldots , A_d$, $B_1, \ldots , B_d$.
-This formula extends a known formula for joint free cumulants of $A_1, \ldots , A_d$ or of $B_1, \ldots , B_d$ (with the two $d$-tuples considered separately), which is used in one of the operator models for the $R$-transform of free probability.
+We follow the guiding line offered by canonical operators on the full Fock space, in order to identify what kind of cumulant functionals should be considered for the concept of bi-free independence introduced in the recent work of Voiculescu.
+By following this guiding line we arrive to consider, for a general noncommutative probability space $( \cA , \varphi )$, a family of ``$( \ell , r )$-cumulant functionals'' which enlarges the family of free cumulant functionals of the space.
+In the motivating case of canonical operators on the full Fock space we find a simple formula for a relevant family of $( \ell , r )$-cumulants of a $(2d)$-tuple $(A_1, \ldots , A_d, B_1, \ldots , B_d)$, with $A_1, \ldots , A_d$ canonical operators on the left and $B_1, \ldots , B_d$ canonical operators on the right.
+This extends a known one-sided formula for free cumulants of $A_1, \ldots , A_d$, which establishes a basic operator model for the $R$-transform of free probability.

-One of the basic tools used in free probability is the $R$-transform of a $d$-tuple of noncommutative random variables.
-A standard way to introduce this $R$-transform goes via a canonical construction made with creation and annihilation operators on the left, on the full Fock space over $\bC^d$.
-Motivated by recent work \cite{V2013a}, \cite{V2013b} on free probability for pairs of faces, the present paper considers the ``left-right'' generalization of the above mentioned canonical construction, and introduces a concept of ``$( \ell , r )$-cumulant functionals'' that are appropriate for studying this kind of structure.

 $\ $